 You missed the birth of your last son, you were there for all the other births and I didn’t think I could do it without you but I did.
 I had my best friend and our eldest son with me and they were perfect.
 I didn’t think about you at all.

-When you came to the hospital the next day and saw our newborn son I saw you cry like you have never cried before.
+When you came to the hospital the next day and saw our newborn son I saw you cry as you have never cried before.
 I didn’t feel sad or sorry that you missed the birth.
 I had given you so many chances to step up in the lead-up and you didn’t so I had to put measures in place to ensure I wasn’t alone.
 But in the days after our son’s birth you did step up and I thought, this is it, he is finally going to get his act together and we are going to work through this only to find that you had been lying to me again.

 I have forgiven your actions that led to the breakdown of our marriage.